 Lemon balm is a perennial that grows in clumps and will spread vigorously.
 During the summer, small white flowers will appear.
 Those flowers are full of nectar and will attract bees.

 Lemon balm is mostly used for tea and sometimes to flavor ice cream.

 Lemon balm will help support your immune system.
 It is rich in antioxidants and is antiviral and antibacterial.
 Lemon balm can help reduce redness and itching from eczema and infections.
 It will also help with insomnia and tension.

 Mint is native to the Mediterranean and is a part of the Lamiaceae family.

 Mint is a perennial herb that likes to grow close to pools of water or in misty areas.
 It likes lower temperatures and partial shade but will grow in full sun as well.
 Mint will send runners and take over the garden if not contained.

 Mint will attract the good bugs and will deter the bad bugs.
 You can use mint in teas, salads, and desserts.

 Mint promotes healthy digestion, can relieve nausea and headaches and is very helpful for respiratory disorders.

-So now that we know a little bit about each of the herbs for the indoor herb garden let’s see how we get this garden going…
+So now that we know a little bit about each of the herbs for the indoor herb garden let’s see how we can get this garden going…

-Where Can I Get Herbs for My Indoor Herb Garden?
+Where Can I Get Herbs to Grow Indoors ?